Danny Greene: The Celtic Club

 Greene formed his own crew of young Irish-American gangsters, called "The Celtic Club".
-His main enforcers were Keith "The Enforcer" Ritson, Kevin McTaggart, Brian O'Donnell, Danny Greene Jr., Billy McDuffy, Elmer Brittain, Ernest "Ted" Waite, Art "Snep" Snepereger and Jimmy "Icepick" Sterling who set up gambling dens across the city.
+His main enforcers were Keith "The Enforcer" Ritson, Kevin McTaggart, Brian O'Donnell, Danny Greene Jr., Billy McDuffy, Elmer Brittain, Ernest "Ted" Waite, Art "Snep" Sneperger and Jimmy "Icepick" Sterling who set up gambling dens across the city.
 He also allied with John Nardi, a Cleveland crime family labor racketeer who wanted to overthrow the leadership.

 The relationship between Greene and Birns began to sour.
 Greene had asked Birns for a loan of $75,000 to set up a "cheat spot" (speakeasy and gambling house).
 Birns arranged for it through the Gambino crime family, but the money was lost in the hands of Birns's courier Billy Cox, who used it to purchase cocaine.
 The police raided Cox's house, arrested him, and seized the narcotics and what was left of the $75,000.
 The Gambino family wanted their money, and Birns pressed Greene, who refused to return it, reminding Birns that he could not return something he had never received and that Birns was responsible for it, since Birns's courier had lost it.

 To settle the dispute, Birns directed an associate to hire a hitman for Greene, gave him $25,000 for the job, and noted it should be carried out even in the event of any harm befalling Birns.
 Several minor underworld characters, burglars by trade, took the contract, but their numerous assassination attempts on Greene failed.

 Not long afterward, Greene found an unexploded bomb in his car when he pulled into a Collinwood service station to get gas.
 The explosive was wired improperly and failed to detonate.
-Greene disassembled the bomb himself, removed the dynamite, and brought the rest of the package to a policeman, Edward Kovacic.
+Greene disassembled the bomb himself, removed the dynamite and brought the rest of the package to a policeman, Edward Kovacic.
 Kovacic offered him police protection, but Greene refused it.